After Giovanna Lancellotti reveals Caio Castro's default, actor reacts

 There, the group visited a mall, where they found an artificial wave pool.
 Caio then decided to surf.
 However, he fell off the board and ended up injuring himself seriously.
 They proceeded to the hospital.
 “The doctor said: ‘You fractured your collarbone into eight pieces.
 You need to operate now.
 Either you are going to operate in Brazil now or you go into the operating room and operate here.’
 Caio wanted to return to Brazil.
 Meanwhile, I went to decide the bill and the woman said she gave three thousand pesos,” recalled Giovanna.

-She added that her friend, a “hard breadwinner”, refused to pay: “He said he wouldn’t pay and I also said I wouldn’t pay.
+She added that her friend, “mão de vaca”, refused to pay: “He said he wouldn’t pay and I also said I wouldn’t pay.
 At the end of the corridor there was an emergency door.
-He looked at it and said the following sentence: ‘On three, we run'”.
+He looked and said the following sentence : ‘On three, we’ll run.’
+He left running with the sling.
+I was running after him.
+Nobody understood anything.
+We fled the hospital without paying the bill.
+We called the magazine later and said: ‘We didn’t have a wallet.
+This problem happened.
+We had nothing.
+They ended up bearing this cost.”

 FOLLOW THE COLUMN ON THE NETWORKS